Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Effective vertex expansion

-Note that the last relation means nothing but the non-local vertex does not renormalize.
-Diagrams can be computed using the leading order of the derivative expansion and the local approximation for vertices.
-We then obtain a relation between the UV local and non-local couplings $u_6(0)$, $\tilde{u}_6(0)$ and the effective local coupling $u_6(k)$ in the deep IR\footnote{We use the same notations as in \cite{lahoche2024frequency}, and $u_6(0)$, $\tilde{u}_6(0)$ here are the bare couplings i.e. the couplings in the deep UV, not in the deep IR.
-The context avoids ambiguities.}:
+Note that this relation implies that the non-local vertex does not undergo renormalization.
+Diagrams can be computed using the leading-order derivative expansion and the local approximation for vertices.
+We thus obtain a relation between the UV local and non-local couplings $u_6(0)$ and $\tilde{u}_6(0)$ and the effective local coupling $u_6(k)$ in the deep IR\footnote{We use the same notation as in \cite{lahoche2024frequency}; $u_6(0)$ and $\tilde{u}_6(0)$ denote the bare couplings (i.e., those in the deep UV), not those in the deep IR.
+The context should prevent any ambiguity.}:

 where: